akprasadan/Summer2021ML/README.md

 - The preprocessing functionality (see previous heading)
 - Model evaluation (accuracy + confusion matrix)

 ## To Do

+Immediate concerns:
+- Logistic regression is non-functioning due to numerical overflow errors
+- QDA is not able to run
+- Need to decide on how classification labels should be required to be structured, or what preprocessing may still be needed

-By July 2021, I would like to have:
+By the middle of July, 2021, I would like to have:

-- Linear discriminant analysis (re-using my QDA code)
+- Linear discriminant analysis (re-using my QDA code) (easy)
-- LASSO?
-Other penalized estimators
+- LASSO or other penalized estimators (harder)
--  bootstrapping functionality
+- Bootstrapping functionality (easy-ish)
 - Abstract tuning class and incorporation into child classes
 - Start to add more exposition and examples into the website, for (hypothetical) users

 Eventually...

-- Classification trees, bagging, random forests
+- Classification trees, bagging, random forests (the latter two are easy once I do the first)
 - Boosting
 - Support vector machines
-- Stacking functionality
+- Stacking functionality (fairly easy)
-- A neural network implementation
+- A neural network implementation (hard)
 - Awesome docs!